 It’s always a good idea to shop around to make sure you’re getting the best card for your needs.
 You can compare credit cards on Credit.com.

-At publishing time, the American Express Platinum and United MileagePlus Explorer cards are offered through Credit.com product pages, and Credit.com may be compensated if our users apply for and ultimately sign up for either of these cards.
+At publishing time, the American Express Platinum and United MileagePlus Explorer cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply for and ultimately sign up for either of these cards.
 However, this relationship does not result in any preferential editorial treatment.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.